Ombarik04/8-BIT-ALU/README.md

 # 8-BIT-ALU
-It contains word file of 8BIT ALU from design to testbench and waveform
+It contains verilog codes, waveform, and outputs of 8BIT ALU.
+It is successfully done on EDA Playground platform.